sbt/launcher/README.md

 # License

-This software is under a modified BSD license.
+This software is under Apache 2.0 license.